Simontagbor/alx-low_level_programming/0x15-file_io/README.md

-a new directory to practice file io
+a place to practice fileios